Olaminiyi/Project-9/README.md

 ![Alt text](images/9.4.PNG)

-By default `Jenkins` server uses TCP `port 8080` – open it by creating a new Inbound Rule in your `EC2 Security Group`
+By default `Jenkins` server uses TCP `port 8080` – open it by creating a new Inbound Rule in your `EC2 Security Group`.

 ![Alt text](images/9.5.PNG)